Gluten-Free Restaurant Options

 - Olive Garden: ask for the gluten-free menu. https://www.olivegarden.com/menu-listing/gluten-sensitive

-- Outback: ask for gluten free menu. https://www.outback.com/nutrition/gluten-free
+- Outback: ask for the gluten-free menu. https://www.outback.com/nutrition/gluten-free

 - Red Robin has many gluten-free options. https://www.redrobin.com/allergen-customizer.html